 - Cuisine: American

 - 1 and ¾ cup (320g) dark chocolate (50% or higher), chopped

 - ½ (100g) cup sugar

 - Sea salt for topping

 - Melt butter in a saucepan, remove from heat and add in the chocolate.
 Mix well until the chocolate melts and the mixture gets smooth.
+If somehow the chocolate doesn't easily melt, put the saucepan back on the lowest heat.
+Melt the chocolate stirring constantly.
 Or use a double broiler to melt butter and chocolate.

 - In a large bowl, whisk together eggs, sugar, vanilla extract and salt until pale yellow.

 - Pour the chocolate mixture into egg mixture gradually and mix well.

 - Add in flour, baking powder and 1 teaspoon orange zest.
 Stir until incorporated.
 Cover the dough and chill for 30 minutes.